matttrent/matttrent-com/src/content/notes/2024-eastern-sierra-trip.md

 ---
-title: 2024 summer quarterly
+title: 2024 Eastern Sierra trip
 date: 2024-09-21
-isDraft: false
+isDraft: true
+createdAt: 2024-10-25
+modifiedAt: 2024-11-03
 ---

 Did some stuff

-<p>Tufte emphasizes tight integration of graphics with text.
+Tufte emphasizes tight integration of graphics with text.
 Data, graphs, and figures are kept with the text that discusses them.
 In print, this means they are not relegated to a separate page.
-On the web, that means readability of graphics and their accompanying text without extra clicks, tab-switching, or scrolling.</p>
+On the web, that means readability of graphics and their accompanying text without extra clicks, tab-switching, or scrolling.

-<p>Figures should try to use the <code>figure</code> element, which by default are constrained to the main column.
+Figures should try to use the `figure` element, which by default are constrained to the main column.
 Don’t wrap figures in a paragraph tag.
 Any label or margin note goes in a regular margin note inside the figure.
-For example, most of the time one should introduce a figure directly into the main flow of discussion, like so:</p>
+For example, most of the time one should introduce a figure directly into the main flow of discussion, like so:

 <figure>
   <label for="mn-exports-imports" class="margin-toggle">&#8853;</label>